PANTHEONtech/triemap/README.md

 Implementation status :
    *   The given implementation is complete and implements all features of the original Scala implementation including support for snapshots.
    *   Wherever necessary, code was adapted to be more easily usable in Java, e.g. it returns Objects instead of Option<V> as many methods of Scala's collections do.
    *   This class implements all the ConcurrentMap & Iterator methods and passes all the tests.
 Can be used as a drop-in replacement for usual Java maps, including ConcurrentHashMap.
+   *   The code take advantage of Java 8 to supplant Scala constructs
+   *   The implementation is a Java 9+ JPMS module and can easily be depended upon by other modules

 ## What is a concurrent trie hash map also known as ctrie?